thedarkwriter/courseware-lms-content/courses/puppet_ssh.md

 # Managing SSH Keys

+Secure Shell (SSH) is a protocol that enables encrypted connections between nodes on a network.
 This course demonstrates how to use a Puppet Module to manage SSH client and server keys in your environment.

 At the end of this course you will be able to: